-After polar bears grizzlies are the largest bears, with males reaching up to three metres when standing on their hind legs, and weighing up to 1,200 pounds.
+After polar bears grizzlies are the largest bears, with males reaching up to three m (nine feet) when standing on their hind legs, and weighing up to 550 kg (1,200 lbs).
 They live in the uplands of western North America, with large populations in British Columbia and Alaska.

 Grizzly bears are normally solitary, active animals, but they gather in numbers alongside rivers during the salmon spawn.
 Every other year females produce between one and four cubs of which they are very protective.
 They will attack if they think they or their cubs are threatened.

-Their colouring ranges widely across geographic areas, from blond to deep brown or red and they have a large hump over their shoulders which is a muscle mass used to power the forelimbs in digging, while the hind legs are even more powerful.
+Their fur ranges widely across geographic areas, from blond to deep brown or red and they have a large hump over their shoulders which is a muscle mass used to power the forelimbs in digging, while the hind legs are even more powerful.
 The head is large and round with a concave facial profile and they have much longer claws than most other bears.
-In spite of their massive size, these bears can run at speeds of up to 64 kilometres per hour.
+In spite of their massive size, these bears can run at speeds of up to 64 km (40 miles) per hour.

 Grizzly bears are omnivorous, with their diet consisting of grasses, roots, berries and shellfish as well as moose, deer, sheep, elk and, of course, salmon.
-Grizzly bears readily scavenge for food, behaviour that can lead them into conflict with other species, such as wolves and humans.
+Grizzly bears readily scavenge for food, which can lead them into conflict with other species, such as wolves and humans.
 During early spring, as the bears emerge from their dens, elk and bison calves are actively sought.
-In preparation for winter, bears gain hundreds of kilogrammes of fat in an Autumnal feeding frenzy before going into hibernation.
-The dens themselves are typically located at elevations above 6,000 feet on northern-facing slopes.
+In preparation for winter, bears must double their own body weight in an autumnal feeding frenzy before going into hibernation.
+The dens themselves are typically located at elevations above 1,800 m (6,000 ft) on northern-facing slopes.

 Where and when to see them